Palestinian expulsion from Lydda and Ramle: Moshe Dayan raid on Lydda

 Moshe Dayan (1915–1981) led a raid on Lydda "blasting at everything that moved."

 During the afternoon of 11 July, Israel's 89th (armoured) Battalion, led by Lt.
 Col. Moshe Dayan, moved into Lydda.
 Israeli historian Anita Shapira writes that the raid was carried out on Dayan's initiative without coordinating it with his commander.
 Using a column of jeeps led by a Marmon-Herrington Armoured Car with a cannon—taken from the Arab Legion the day before—he launched the attack in daylight, driving through the town from east to west machine-gunning anything that moved, according to Morris, (Note: Morris 2004.
 "Civilian morale (and the military will to resist) was further dented by the raid on late afternoon 11 July of the 89th Battalion (commanded by Lt.
 Colonel Moshe Dayan) on Lydda and along the Lydda–Ramle road.
 Two of the battalion’s companies, mounted on an armoured car, jeeps, scout cars and half-tracks, drove through Lydda from east to west spraying machine-gun fire at anything that moved, and then proceeded southwards, shooting up militia outposts along the Lydda–Ramle road, reaching Ramle’s train station on the town’s north-eastern edge, before returning to their starting point at Ben Shemen.
 The battalion suffered six dead and 21 wounded – but killed and wounded dozens of Arabs (perhaps as many as 200).") then along the Lydda-Ramle road firing at militia posts until they reached the train station in Ramle.
 Kenneth Bilby, a correspondent for the New York Herald Tribune, was in the city at the time.
 He wrote: "[The Israeli jeep column] raced into Lydda with rifles, Stens, and sub-machine guns blazing.
 It coursed through the main streets, blasting at everything that moved ... the corpses of Arab men, women, and even children were strewn about the streets in the wake of this ruthlessly brilliant charge."

-The raid lasted 47 minutes, leaving an unknown number of dead, "perhaps as many as 200" accoridng to Benny Morris.
+The raid lasted 47 minutes, leaving an unknown number of dead, "perhaps as many as 200" according to Benny Morris.
+Ari Shavit writes that "In forty-seven minutes of blitz, more than a hundred Arab civilians are shot dead—women, children, old people."
 According to Dayan's 89th Battalion, 100–150 Palestinians were killed.
 The Israeli side lost 6 dead and 21 wounded.

 According to historians Kadish and Sela, the high casualty rate was caused by confusion over who Dayan's troops were.
 The IDF were wearing keffiyehs and were led by an armoured car seized from the Arab Legion.
 Residents may have believed the Arab Legion had arrived, only to encounter Dayan's forces shooting at everything as they ran from their homes.